 Aiconic Health

 Whooping cough, also known as pertussis, is a highly contagious respiratory disease caused by the bacterium Bordetella pertussis.
 It is known for its severe coughing fits, which can be particularly dangerous for infants and young children.
-Understanding the three stages of whooping cough can help in recognizing and treating this illness promptly.

 The three stages of whooping cough are: